by Freddy Tran Nager, Founder of Atomic Tango; photo courtesy of MarcyVeryMuch.com…

 Unfortunately, most fail to meet even 1 of these 4 requirements.

-Here’s an email I received that’s a prime example of what NOT to do.
+I recently received an email from a self-proclaimed digital marketing agency that demonstrates exactly what NOT to do.
 I’ve included all the contents below — I only changed the names of the company and the

 spammer sender to protect the guilty: